MAML is a Noisy Contrastive Learner in Classification: Experiments on Omniglot Dataset

-In Figure~\ref{fig:omni_init}, the distinction between the performance of models trained with the zeroing trick and zero-initialized models is less prominent as compared to miniImagenet (cf. Figure~\ref{fig:Initialization} in the main manuscript) in 5-way 1-shot setting.
-This result can be explained by the larger inner loop learning rate $\eta =0.4$ used in Omniglot, since larger learning rate can alleviate the influence of the interference term in Equation~\ref{eq:Outer_CrossEntropy_Encoder} of the main manuscript.
-We also show the testing performance of models trained using SOMAML in Figure~\ref{fig:omni_SOMAML}, where there is little distinction in performance (in comparison to the results on miniImagenet, cf. Figure~\ref{fig:FOMAML and SOMAML} in the main manuscript) between the models trained with the zeroing trick and the ones trained with random initialization.
+In Figure~\ref{fig:omni_init}, the distinction between the performance of models trained with the zeroing trick and zero-initialized models is prominent, sharing remarkable similarity with the results in mini-ImageNet (cf. Figure~\ref{fig:Initialization} in the main manuscript) in both 5-way 1-shot and 5-way 5-shot settings.
+We also show the testing performance of models trained using SOMAML in Figure~\ref{fig:omni_SOMAML} under a 5-way 5-shot setting, where there is little distinction in performance (in comparison to the results on mini-ImageNet, cf. Figure~\ref{fig:FOMAML and SOMAML} in the main manuscript) between the models trained with the zeroing trick and the ones trained with random initialization.

-For channel memorization task, we construct non-mutually-exclusive training tasks by assigning the label $t$ (where $1\leq t\leq 5$ in 5-way setting) to a class sampled from class $t$L to $(t+1)$L where L is $205$ on Omniglot.
+For channel memorization task, we construct non-mutually-exclusive training tasks by assigning the label $t$ (where $1\leq t\leq 5$ in a few-shot 5-way setting) to a class sampled from class $t$L to $(t+1)$L where L is $205$ on Omniglot.
 The class-to-channel assignment is not applied to the testing tasks.
 The result is shown in Figure~\ref{fig:omni_memorization}.
-For a detailed discussion, please refer to Section~\ref{subsec:channel_memorization} in the main manuscript.
+For a detailed discussion, please refer to Section~\ref{subsec:channel_memorization}.